timlinux/nix-config/README.md

 This file should be added into the ``users`` folder if needed.
 Name the file after the user's name e.g. ``tim.nix``.
 It is probably easiest to just copy one of the existing users and adapt it.

-The users file file configures your user name, home-manager modules and your user groups.
+The users file file configures your user name, home-manager options and your user groups.
 For the most part, you can simply copy the existing user file and then replace all instances of the old user name with your user name.

 ###  6.3. <a name='Theflakefile'></a>The flake file